Villanova-AI/villanova_developers/docs/villanova10/docs/reference/databases.md

 #### Notes

 * PostgreSQL behaves like Oracle when it comes to user and schema association.
 The current username is applied as a default schema/prefix to resolve tables.
-Entando ensures that two users don’t have access to the other’s schemas.
+Villanova ensures that two users don’t have access to the other’s schemas.

 ## OPTIONS
 ### Skipping DBMS Preparation
-When an Entando Application is deployed, an operator is responsible for the entire process, including DB creation and preparation.
+When an Villanova Application is deployed, an operator is responsible for the entire process, including DB creation and preparation.
 If you already have a prepared DB (schemas, tables, etc.), you could skip the schema creation and DB preparation to speed up the deployment process.

-To achieve this, specify the pertinent properties for the EntandoApp component in the `entandoapp.yaml` file.
+To achieve this, specify the pertinent properties for the VillanovaApp component in the `entandoapp.yaml` file.

 For the `spec.dbms` property, choose `none`.
 Then add the necessary DB connection parameters.
 Here is an example of the `entandoapp.yaml`: